probabl-ai/skore/README.md

 ### Get assistance when developing your ML/DS projects

-1. From your Python code, create and load a skore project:
-    ```python
-    import skore
-    my_project = skore.Project("my_project")
-    ```
-    This will create a skore project directory named `my_project.skore` in your current working directory.

-2. Evaluate your model using `skore.CrossValidationReport`:
+1. Evaluate your model using `skore.CrossValidationReport`:
     ```python
     from sklearn.datasets import make_classification
     from sklearn.linear_model import LogisticRegression